lukas-schmid/lukas-schmid/README.md

 :mortar_board: :rocket: With my passion to grow, diving even deeper into development and bringing my knowledge on a high professional level , I decided to apply to the full stack javascript developer bootcamp at </salt> - School of applied technology.
 I was one out of 20 applicants selected out of 1,200.

 📫 How to reach me: schmid.luk@hotmail.com

+🔭 I’m currently working on the final project for the 3 month bootcamp at </salt> - School of applied technology

 <!--
 **lukas-schmid/lukas-schmid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.